GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The science of operations, as derived from mathematics more especially, is a science of itself, and has its own abstract truth and value.
+> ### As long as there were no machines, programming was no problem at all; when we had a few weak computers, programming became a mild problem, and now we have gigantic computers, programming has become an equally gigantic problem.
 >
-> ~ *Ada Lovelace*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts